Logan County Clerk and Recorder

 Effective December 8, 2008, any individuals making an application for a marriage license in the County of Logan must provide identification with the name and date of birth of the applicant.

 Civil Union is a legal relationship granted by the State of Illinois.
 Licenses are issued by the County Clerk and are only valid in the county where it was issued.
 Licenses may be obtained from 8:30 a.m. to 4:00 p.m. at the Office of the County Clerk.
 The license may be used the following day and expires after 60 days.
-You must be at least 18 years of age and present identification such as a driver’s license or state id.
+You must be at least 18 years of age and present identification such as a driver's license or state id.
 It is necessary for both parties to come in to the office to fill out the civil union license application.
 Civil ceremonies may be conducted by a person legally authorized to perform civil unions in Illinois.
-A ceremony may also be scheduled with Circuit Judge Thomas M. Harris, Jr. by contacting his office at 732-7013.
+Civil ceremonies may be conducted for a $10.00 fee.
+Please contact Judge Workman to make an appointment at 217-732-7013.

 Civil Union fees are $50.00.